I am active in research – working mainly on multiwavelength observations and modelling of nova explosions – and undergraduate/ postgraduate teaching.

-I also carry out a wide range of public engagement activities including extensive work with the media and events at Jodrell Bank Discovery Centre and elsewhere.
-I regularly contribute to national TV and radio news, commenting on topical space-related events, including a monthly space Q&A on BBC Radio 5 Live.
-I’m currently a vice-President of the Society for Popular Astronomy.
+I also carry out a wide range of public engagement activities including regular appearances in the media and in events at Jodrell Bank Centre for Engagement and elsewhere.

-One of our current major public engagement projects is the bluedot festival – a celebration of music, science, technology and the arts.
-We are also working on a project to celebrate the heritage of Jodrell Bank in post-war science including the construction of a new gallery (part of the First Light project, part-funded by the Heritage Lottery Fund) and I was a co-author of the documents nominating the Observatory as a World Heritage Site submitted by the UK Government to UNESCO in Jan 2018.
+One of my current major public engagement projects is the bluedot festival – a celebration of music, science, technology and the arts – of which I was a co-founder and to which I contribute science content and curation.
+I am also active in celebrating the heritage of Jodrell Bank including the construction of a major new gallery (part of the First Light project).
+I was also a co-author with Teresa Anderson of the proposal leading to Jodrell Bank Observatory being designated a World Heritage Site in 2019.

 You can contact me by email on tim.obrien at manchester.ac.uk or by Twitter.